Have you been charged with drink driving offences?

 We can help you.

-We are criminal lawyers who can help you if you have been charged with drink driving offences,
+We are drink driving lawyers who can help you if you have been charged with drink driving offences,

 We understand your concerns about your drink driving charge.
 There are minimum mandatory penalties in Victoria for drink driving.
 Calculating the disqualification period starts from the BAC (blood alcohol concentration) recorded.
 There may be other factors that make you get a higher suspension or disqualification of your licence.